BEXIS2/Documents/Docs/Administration.md

 >[!ROLE]
 >__Role:__ [Administrator](../docs/General/#roles)

 Parties are core entities in BEXIS2.
 They can represent **persons**, **organizations**, **projects**, or similar objects.
-User create a party (person) in their registration process.
-In most BEXIS2 instances, only administrators have permission to manage meanings.
+During the configuration of a new BEXIS2 instance the **party types**, their **attributes** and their **relationships** are defined by the administrator ([Configuration Server/Initial Configuration/Manage Parties](#manage-parties)).
+Users create a party (person) during the registration process.
+In most BEXIS2 instances, only administrators have permission to manage parties.

-To view, edit, create, or delete a meaning, go to [[!LINK_CONFIGURE]](../docs/General#roles) **Settings → Manage Meanings**.
+To view, edit, create, or delete a party, go to [[!LINK_CONFIGURE]][def] **Settings → Manage Parties**.
 On this page, you find several tables listing all registered parties.
-The first table displays all Parties.
+The first table displays all parties.
 Select a tab to view a specific party type.
 Each entry contains the following fields:

 - **ID**: A system-generated identifier for each prefix category.
 - **Name**: The name of the person, organization, project etc.